 DIGNITY has consultative status under the UN Economic and Social Council, ECOSOC, and is a member of the WHO Alliance for the Prevention of Violence (VPA).

 The rehabilitation clinic is recognized by the National Board of Health as a national center specializing in the treatment of severely traumatized refugees.

 In 2017, DIGNITY received the Danish Crown Prince Couple’s Social Award for the work to combat torture and rehabilitate torture victims in Denmark and internationally.

 DIGNITY is a member of the CHS Alliance.
 Becoming a member of the CHS alliance reflects DIGNITY’s commitment to safeguard our beneficiaries, deliver quality programmes, and be accountable to the people we serve: survivors and people at risk of torture and other forms of organized violence.

 DIGNITY’s work is based on human rights as laid down in declarations and conventions of the United Nations, including the recognition of the dignity of the individual and the universal prohibition of torture, created to ensure freedom, justice. and peace in the world.

 The United Nations’ 17 Global Goals for Sustainable Development contain a cross-cutting principle »Leaving No One Behind«.
 This principle forms the very core of DIGNITY’s work for a world free of torture and violence, where all people should be able to live their lives in freedom from fear and need.

-DIGNITY is a self-governing institution, independent of party policy.
+DIGNITY is a self-governing institution, independent of party politics.

-DIGNITY’s foreign work is supported by, among others, the Ministry of Foreign Affairs and the Danish Arab Partnership Program.
-The operation of the rehabilitation clinic in Copenhagen is financed through Danish Regions.
+The rehabilitation clinic in Copenhagen is financed through Danish Regions.
 In addition, DIGNITY’s work is made possible thanks to foundations, scholarships, and support from private individuals.